eykop/base64/README.md

 I tryied to add the padding of '=' at end - its working fine I guess.

 TODO LIST:
-1. Add a decoder code.
-2. Add tests.
+1. Add tests.
-3. This is a qtcreator project for now.
+2. This is a qtcreator project for now.
    I will add a makefile to remove dependency on qtcreator later.

 I didn't test the code deeply - just used several strings and encoded that with online base encoders